Categories

 Uncategorized

-Cie Named Second Place Sponsor of UCI 2023 Grad Slam
+Cie and Leonid Named Second and Third Place Sponsors of Grad Slam 2024

 Part of UCI’s Graduate Division, Grad Slam is a systemwide competition that showcases and awards the best three-minute research presentations by graduate scholars.